 Enjoy the healing.

 - Slow yourself – Focus on the senses to bring awareness to the present moment.
 Give importance to all the different senses.
 Reconnect with the entire being.

 - Know yourself – Find calm and experience the stillness.
 When we are silent, we can begin to receive the gifts that nature has to offer.

 - Grow yourself – Learn to carry the forest within you.
 Even when we are not in nature, the peace and serenity of the forests can be a part of us and influence people around us.
 Invite close friends and people in your life to experience the healing powers of nature.
 Build a community and a deeper connect with forests.

 END NOTE: We are creating a small community of forest friends who share a close connection with nature.
 The idea is to learn from each other and share our experiences from different forests around the world.
-To get a monthly newsletter with new learning please sign up for our monthly newsletter at this link.
+To get a monthly newsletter with new learning please sign up at this link.
 If you can volunteer to lead healing forest walks in your area please fill this form.